-- My Account
+My Account

 *Joe Nash was born on this date in 1919.
 He was an African American dancer, archivist of African American dance, and essayist.

 From New York City, Joseph Nash grew up during the Harlem Renaissance, surrounded by artists such as Langston Hughes, W.E.B.
 Du Bois, and Duke Ellington.
 The Harlem Renaissance was a center of cultural and artistic creativity, giving rise to a whole school of modern dance and choreography.
 Inspired by African dancing and traditional spiritual music, dancers such as Nash began creating new dance styles, weaving culture, modern dance, and spiritual music into one.

 After serving in World War II, Nash started reading, learning, and observing the dance movement in New York in the 1940s.
-He performed with a few trailblazers of New York, including Pearl Primus, who was known for her spiritual and protest dances.
-Nash performed all over the country as a principal dancer in her company from 1946-1947.
+He performed with a few trailblazers of New York, including Pearl Primus, known for her spiritual and protest dances.
+Nash performed all over the country as a principal dancer in her company from 1946 to 1947.

 One of his most talented students, Judith Jamison, became a world-famous dancer, becoming the artistic director of the Alvin Ailey American Dance Theater.
 Arthur Hall, a dancer, and archivist, was also one of his students.
 He also danced with Alvin Ailey in 1954 when he danced in House of Flowers, choreographed by famous Pearl Bailey.
 Having declared himself a teacher and self-taught dancer, he became most famous as a dance historian.
 Returning to New York, Nash began to fastidiously collect books, articles, recordings, interviews, and rare issues of dance magazines and newspapers.